ajsmit/R_courses/content/quantecol/chapters/02a-biodiversity.md

 #### Species richness

-First, species richness.
+First, species richness, `\(S\)`.
 In the seaweed biodiversity data---because we view each coastal section as the local scale (the smallest unit of sampling)---I simply count the number of species within each of the sections.

 If the **BiodiversityR** package does not work for you, there is also the `specnumber()` function in **vegan**: